 Avoiding database caching

 As a PHP novice, one of the mistakes that you are bound to make is to forget/avoid database caching.
-When a web/ mobile app comes across few queries, the time taken to return results from respective database tables is less, however, when the same web/mobile app is making thousand plus queries simultaneously, it can result in slower page loading which in turn can generate a horrible end user experience.
+When a web/ mobile app comes across few queries, the time taken to return results from respective database tables is less, however, when the same web/mobile app is making a thousand plus queries simultaneously, it can result in slower page loading which in turn can generate a horrible end user experience.
 Using a database caching software like Memcached can easily help you to mitigate the seriousness of such issues.

 Saving password as a string